faranalytics/dialog/README.md

 ## Implementations

-Dialog provides example [implementations](https://github.com/faranalytics/dialog/tree/main/src/implementations) for each of the artifacts that comprise a VoIP Agent application.
+Dialog provides example [implementations](https://github.com/faranalytics/dialog/tree/main/src/implementations) for each of the artifacts that comprise a VoIP-Agent application.
 You can use a packaged implementation as-is, subclass it, or implement your own.
 If you choose to implement a custom participant, you can use one of the provided participant [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces).

 ### VoIP